-He has promised to publish our article with his reply in "The Apostolic Way."
-All we ask in a religious discussion is, let the preponderance of scripture testimony have right of way, and not ignore the truth and try to bolster up a theory on a mistranslation of one word.
+He has promised to publish our article with his reply in "The Apostolic Way." we ask in a religious discussion is, let the preponderance of scripture testimony have right of way, and not ignore the truth and try to bolster up a theory on a mistranslation of one word.

 Can any one believe Paul really desired something for himself personally that he could not desire for others, and something could not expect?
 If Phil.
 1:23 was all that we had on Paul's hope and "depart" was correctly translated then, we would have nothing else to consider.
 I could desire to be a millionaire, but I could not then hope to be.
 Enoch and Elijah was translated for a specific purpose in two dispensations.
 Christ was translated at the beginning of the Christian dispensation, and it is now on record that the translation of the saints will be when he descends from heaven, Paul included (II Tim.
 4:8.)
 Phil.
 1:23 is all he has to support him in his contention.
 Will it prove all that he demands?
-Let's see
+Let's see.

 Verse 20: "According to my earnest expectation and my hope."
 Upon this verse rests Paul's "earnest expectation and his hope."
 When we learn what was his "expectation and hope," we will be prepared to an understanding of his real desire.
 Is the hope of God's people "ONE," or not?
 Did Paul desire for himself heaven at death and not teach it as the hope of the church?
 What was his hope?
-"He (Paul) cried out in the council, Men and brethren. am a Pharisee; . . . of the hope and resurrection of the dead I am called in question" (Acts 23:6.)
+"He (Paul) cried out in the council, Men and brethren, I am a Pharisee; . of the hope and resurrection of the dead I am called in question " (Acts 23:6.)
 "And now I stand and am judged for the hope of the promise made of God unto our fathers: Unto which promise our twelve tribes, instantly serving God day and night, hope to come.
 For which hope's sake, King Agrippa, I am accused of the Jews.
 Why should it be thought a thing incredible with you, that God should raise the dead?"-Acts 26:6, 8.

 Read Paul's masterly argument to the Corinthians on the resurrection and tell us if you find any taint of immortal soulism, or go to heaven at death.
-Read him to the Thessalonian brethren whom he "turned from idols to serve the true God and to wait for his Son from heaven" (1 Thess.
-1:9, 10.)
+Read him to the Thessalonian brethren whom he "turned from idols to serve the true God and to wait for his Son from heaven" (1 Thess, 1:9, 10.)
 Read him as he comforts those sorrowing ones in the death of loved ones, (1 Thess.
 4: 13-18) and tell us if it was the hope of heaven at death, or resurrection and translation when the Lord himself descends from heaven.
 Will you attempt to ignore this positive testimony?
 Will you come out and deny it, or accept it as truth?
 If you accept it, how can you reconcile your contention to the contrary?
-You cannot deny, but must reconcile the without sin (sin offering) unto salvation." -Heb.
-9:28.
-But its against your theory to accept this to be the truth.
+You cannot deny, but must reconcile the scriptures.

 If Paul desired to die and then be taken from the flesh, he reversed it later, when in prison.
 Hear him!
-"For I am now ready to be offered, (a martyr) and the time of my departure (dissolution) is at hand...
+"For I am now ready to be offered, (a martyr) and the time of my departure (dissolution) is at hand . . .
 Henceforth there is laid up for me a crown of righteousness which the Lord, the righteous judge, shall give me (when I die and "depart to be with Christ?
-No, never) at
+No, never) at that day: (yet future) and not to me only, without sin (sin offering) unto salvation." -Heb.
+9:28.
+But its against your theory to accept this to be the truth.